Rockies vs. Marlins Player Props Betting Odds

 MLB Props Today: Miami Marlins

-- He has started 18 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in three of them.

-- In 18 starts this season, Garrett has lasted five or more innings 14 times, with an average of 5.1 innings per appearance.
+- Luzardo has 16 starts of five or more innings this season in 20 chances.
+He averages 5.7 innings per outing.

-- He has finished three appearances without allowing an earned run in 19 chances this season.
+- He has four appearances with no earned runs allowed in 20 chances this season.

 |Opponent